Tomb of Rabbi Shimon bar Yochai

-The tomb of Shimon bar Yochai (קבר רבי שמעון בר יוחאי), or Kever Rashbi (קבר רשב״י), on Mount Meron is the traditional burial place of the 2nd century Mishnaic rabbi.
-A place of pilgrimage since the late 15th century, it is today the second most visited Jewish site in the world after the Western Wall with as many as two million annual visitors.
+The tomb of Shimon bar Yochai (קבר רבי שמעון בר יוחאי), or Kever Rashbi (קבר רשב״י), on Mount Meron is the traditional burial place of the 2nd-century Mishnaic rabbi Shimon bar Yochai.
+A place of pilgrimage since the late 15th century, it is today the second-most-visited Jewish site in the world after the Western Wall with as many as two million annual visitors.

 The tomb building was built in the mid-19th century by Shmuel Abu, the French consular agent in Safed.

 History and structure

-Jacob ben Netanel haKohen's 13th century travelogue is the first document to place Shimon bar Yochai and his son's tombs in Meron.
+Jacob ben Netanel haKohen's 13th-century travelogue is the first document to place Shimon bar Yochai and his son's tombs in Meron.
 Abraham ben Mordecai Galante (16th century) is said to have built a mausoleum over the tomb.
 According to historian Elhanan Reiner, the tomb was managed by Musta'arabi Jews even before the expulsion from Spain and establishment of the Spanish Jewish community in Israel in the 16th century.

 At the beginning of the 19th century, the area was purchased by Shmuel Abu, the French consular agent in Safed who had immigrated from Algeria in 1817.
 Shmuel Abu built the tomb building which now stands on the site.
-The tomb building was described in the late 19th century PEF Survey of Palestine as "apparently a modern building."
+The tomb building was described in the late-19th-century PEF Survey of Palestine as "apparently a modern building."
 In 1956, Yosef Shenberger won a competition to renovate the building.

 The large tomb structure has recognizable light blue domes and includes several rooms.
 In the large room in the southern corner is a tombstone marking the tomb of Rabbi Shimon bar Yochai.
 In the center of the room is another tombstone marking the tomb of Rabbi Eleazar, the son of Rabbi Shimon bar Yochai.

 Ownership

 Ownership of the site is contested between rival Sephardic and Ashkenazic trusts, both of whom claim full ownership of the entire area citing hundreds of years’ precedent.
 Appeals to the courts have failed to settle the issue and the feud has allowed very little development to take place resulting in substandard facilities and safety concerns, the structure surrounding the tomb having become old and neglected.
 Millions of dollars in funding for redevelopment and refurbishment of the location were bequeathed by philanthropist Edmond Safra, but the quarreling between the parties is holding up release of the funds.
-An attempt by the state to take control over the site in 2011 to address health and safety concerns was met with anger by the private endowments operating the site and a court approved settlement in 2020 ruled that control would remain with the owners.
+An attempt by the state to take control over the site in 2011 to address health and safety concerns was met with anger by the private endowments operating the site and a court-approved settlement in 2020 ruled that control would remain with the owners.